Wallace House (fur-trade post)

-The Wallace House, Wallace Post or Calapooya Fort, was a fur trading station located in the French Prairie in what is now Keizer, Oregon, United States.
-Founded by personnel of the Pacific Fur Company (PFC) in 1812, it was an important source of beaver pelts and venison for the short lived American enterprise in the Pacific Northwest.
-Isolated in the War of 1812, the real possibility of the Royal Navy or their North West Company (NWC) competitors attacking Fort Astoria motivated the PFC management to sell its holdings and assets to the NWC in late 1813.
+The Wallace House, Wallace Post or Calapooya Fort, was a fur trading station located in the French Prairie of the Willamette Valley.
+Opened by the Pacific Fur Company (PFC) in 1812, it was an important source of beaver pelts and venison.
+The possibility of either the Royal Navy or North West Company (NWC) competitors attacking Fort Astoria during the War of 1812, motivated the PFC management to sell its assets to the NWC in late 1813.
 Wallace House was utilized by the NWC until 1814, when they abandoned it in favor of the nearby Willamette Trading Post.
+The station is now located in Keizer, Oregon.

 Background

 Starting with the arrival of the Tonquin and foundation of Fort Astoria in March 1811, the American Pacific Fur Company (PFC) gradually established a commercial presence along the Columbia River.
 The primary product sought by the company for sale in the Qing Empire were the fur pelts of the North American beaver.
 After the initial work was finished on Fort Astoria, additional trade posts were ordered to be established throughout the Pacific Northwest.
 At the time, the Willamette Valley had a sizable population of beaver, making it a suitable location for a secondary station.